 - On average companies post: 1-2 times a day on Facebook; 4-15 times a day on Twitter and 20 times per month on LinkedIn

-- 50% of employees are post about their employer on social media and of this 50% 1/3 of the posts are positive
+- 50% of employees are posting about their employer on social media, and of this 50% 1/3 of the posts are positive

 - 39% of employers ask their employees to keep an eye out for social media posts about the company

-How are employers helping employees to get involved on social media?
+How are employers helping employees to get involved in social media?

-- 13% provide employees with 1 or more social media account
+- 13% provide employees with one or more social media account

 - 35% provide access to social media at work